5 Key Benefits of Collagen for Pet Health

 4. Promotion of Hair, Nails & Coat Health

-70% of the protein in your dog’s skin is collagen, it is responsible for providing healthy skin, a soft, shiny coat and strong, powerful nails that do not split as they grow.
+70% of the protein in your dog’s skin is collage;, it is responsible for providing healthy skin, a soft, shiny coat and strong, powerful nails that are less likely to split as they grow.

 Collagen is most effective when consumed through food or supplements.
 Dairy, eggs and lean meats are excellent sources of collagen protein and should form part of our companion animal’s healthy diet.
 Collagen supplementation may also assist in the uptake of collagen stores for our pet’s bodies.

 Hasan Gencoglu, Cemal Orhan, Emre Sahin & Kazim Sahin , 4 April 2020, Undenatured Type II Collagen (UC-II) in Joint Health and Disease: A Review on the Current Knowledge of Companion Animals.
 Department of Biology, Faculty of Science, Turkey.
 Department of Animal Nutrition, Faculty of Veterinary Medicine, Turkey. https://www.mdpi.com/2076-2615/10/4/697/htm.